Ahmed-Al-amin/SocialMediaPlatformProject/README.md

 Additional Tips:

-  Project Structure:
+      1-Project Structure:
         IntelliJ IDEA helps organize your project.
 Familiarize yourself with the project structure in the Project pane (e.g., src/main/java for source code, src/main/resources for resources).

-  Code Completion and Navigation:
+      2-Code Completion and Navigation:
         Utilize IntelliJ IDEA's code completion features (Ctrl+Space) to suggest relevant classes, methods, and keywords.
         Use navigation shortcuts (e.g., Alt+Click) to jump between related code elements.

-  Debugging:
+      3-Debugging:
         Set breakpoints in your code (click next to line numbers) to pause execution at specific points.
         Utilize the debugger features (step through code, inspect variables) to identify and fix errors.

-  Refactoring:
+      4-Refactoring:
         IntelliJ IDEA offers code refactoring tools (right-click on code elements) to improve code organization and readability.

 This is a basic framework for a social media platform.